flutter/website/animations/shared-element-transitions/index.md

 permalink: /animations/shared-element-transitions/
 ---

-{% comment %}
-XXX - TODO

-* My tweaked copy of basic_radial_transition doesn't look right.
-  It takes on an oval shape as it flies.
-* Currently the adb command isn't working.
-I IM'd on Hackers and received the following from Amir Hardon:
-  "Hi Shams (: a shot in the dark for the adb error - I think I had similar issues when the command line adb is from a different Android sdk than the one used by Android studio (I think Android studio keep trying to restart adb when you kill it), you can easily check by closing Android studio, killing the adb server and then trying again
-  (while studio is closed)"
-  "If that's the issue a better fix would be to make sure the SDK you use from the command line is the same one intellij is using."
-  Solution: Hans made the videos for me.
-* Eventually publish these under GoogleDevelopers on Youtube but, in the meantime, publish them on my Youtube account.
-{% endcomment %}

 <div class="whats-the-point" markdown="1">

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What you'll learn:</b>

 * Create a shared element transition using Flutter's Hero widget.
-* Fly an element from one page to another.
+* Fly the Hero's child from one page to another.
-* Animate morphing a circular shape to a rectangular shape.
+* Animate the transformation of a Hero's shape from circular to rectangular, while flying it from one page to another.
 </div>

 This guide demonstrates how to build shared element transitions in Flutter, also called shared element _animations_.
-There are several types of shared element transitions, and this guide covers two of them.
+Flutter calls these _Hero animations_ because they are implemented with Hero widgets.

 * TOC Placeholder
 {:toc}